CiaranAnthony/CiaranAnthony.github.io/about.md

 My research explores new methods for interacting with brain-computer interfaces (BCI) with motor imagery.

-Currently recruiting stroke patients with persistent arm weakness for an online BCI study: [flyer](/images/blog/strokeStudy/flyer.pdf).
+Currently recruiting individuals with persistent arm weakness (i.e. stroke patients) for an online BCI study: [flyer](/images/blog/strokeStudy/flyer.pdf).

 I will soon collaborate with [Monzurul Alam](https://www.polyu.edu.hk/bme/people/academic-staff/dr-monzurul-alam/) at the Hong Kong Polytechnic Univeristiy on a clinical study exploring the potential of BCI motor priming on trans-spinal electical stimulation therapy in spinal-cord injury patients.